• About

 Coughing is a natural reflex

 The truth is that coughing is actually a natural reflex.
-We humans are not the only animals to cough!
-It is an action that helps keep your lungs and airways clear, though at the time it can be painful as it does so.
+We humans are not the only animals to cough.
+It is an action that helps keep your lungs and airways clear, though at the time it can be painful.

 These reflex actions, or involuntary bodily responses, as they are sometimes called, are the response of the body to an irritable stimulant or foreign body in the throat.
 So when something triggers coughing, your body automatically responds to clear it out, making sure your lungs and airways remain healthy.